mims-harvard/graphml-tutorials/03-graph-classification/README.md

 ## Pretraining <a name="pretraining"></a>
 <img src="wiener_index.png" width = 400>
 Above figure show that there is a clear difference between true positive and negative distributions, although the difference may be insignificant.
-Even though the difference is small and may be insignificant (we did not run t-test t confirm this), some signal, although a weak one, may exist.
+Even though the difference is small and may be insignificant (we did not run t-test to confirm this), some signal, although a weak one, may exist.

 To pretrain and save the model, run:
 ~~~~